Shop now & save up to 80% on medication

 Carbohydrate planning matters because carbohydrate has the most direct short-term effect on blood glucose.
 This does not mean people with diabetes must avoid all carbs.
 It means the amount, type, timing, and meal mix deserve attention.

 Start with the foods that create the biggest swings for you.
 Sugar-sweetened drinks, large portions of refined grains, desserts, and oversized snack portions often raise glucose quickly.
-Whole fruit, beans, lentils, yogurt, and high-fiber grains may fit better for many people, but portions still count.
-If fruit is confusing, Choosing Fruit With Diabetes explains how fiber, ripeness, serving size, and juice differ.
+Whole fruit, beans, lentils, plain yogurt, and high-fiber grains may fit better for many people, but portions still count.

-The calculator below can help convert total carbohydrate into estimated carb servings.
-It is a general math aid, not a personal meal plan or medication tool.
+The calculator below can convert total carbohydrate into estimated carb servings.
+It is a general math aid, not a personal meal plan, insulin tool, or medication guide.

 Research & Education Tool